DamianMarek98/car-repair-shop-request-submission/README.md

 - what to do with client data, should be deleted after one month?
 - approval for client data usage needed!
+- common error response could be prepared to show exact information what is wrong with request to the client